 Mobility Work enables companies to ease their transition towards Industry 4.0 thanks to a CMMS in SaaS mode.
 This next-gen software, available entirely online, gives organizations the ability to rationalize and optimize their industrial maintenance processes, while reducing their IT expenses.

-Internet of Things (IoT) and Industry 4.0
+Internet of Things (IoT) and industry of the future

 Watch, glasses or T-shirts: smart objects are increasingly present in our daily lives, but also in our jobs… With the rise of Industry 4.0, there are now multiple examples of equipment and “smart” - i.e. connected to Internet - measurement or temperature sensors, which collect equipment data directly on the field.